cc-d/ieddit/README.md

 Tracking code will never be utilized, user data will never be up for sale.
 The site attempts to avoid using javascript where possible, and most core functionality can be achieved without.
 TOR/VPN users currently will have no issues using the site, and I'll make every effort to preserve these options.

-As of 10/21/2019, I can confirm the core site functionality still works perfectly in a js-disabled tor browser, and it's honestly been a little painful attempting to preserve it.
-A few things added recently like user/comment/post blocking will only work with javascript, but support for non-javascript browsers can be added easily if there is demand.

 Traffic logs are only stored for 1 day max on the prod server.
 No other logging information is stored on my end but functionality-related database records.

 All static files, JS/CSS/Thumbnails, are hosted locally.
 The only requests that are sent to external servers happen only during image/video expansion.

 ### Future

-There is a ton of room for UI improvements in the more out-of-the-way areas of the site.
-Examples being mod options, user settings, etc.

 It would be trivial to offer a hidden service option if there is demand for one.
 As of now, no hidden service option exists, to avoid making the deployment process slightly more tedious and the hosting costs.

-I've sunk a solid month of my time into this, and most of the core functionality is now completed, so I'll most likely take a step back and adopt a more gradual pace of development.
-Areas such as tests, code refactoring, error handling, logging, etc have been neglected due to an emphasis on implementing as many features as possible in a very narrow time window.

 ### How To Use